nguyenito/nft-game-react/README.md

 ```

 #### 4. After that now you're confident to work on the test network on rinkeby.
 Deploy it on rinkeby by using truffle migrate.
 Note that the identifier 'rinkeby' is defined in 'truffle-config.js', you can deploy to another test network or main network by config the identifier inside truffle config file.
+One thing I need to remind you is you also required metamask to be installed in your browser and have some ether on it because every actionn on the Ethereum world also need some fee.

 ```
 > truffle --network rinkeby